bradbell/rustad/readme.md

 6. Derivative calculations can be used in the definition of other functions that can be differentiated.

-## Operations Planned before First Release
+## Goals before First Release

 1. Subtraction, multiplication and all the standard math functions.

 2. Optimizing the operation sequence.

 3. Generating source code for derivative calculations.

+4. Dynamic parameters; i.e., function arguments that can change value but act as constants when differentiating.

 ## User Documentation
 This package is does not yet have a stable API.